 “Your ex-wife, on the other hand, might have other ideas.
 But the dinosaur is equally hard to push from her side as well.
 You are both just kind of stuck with it, like herpes.
 Once you have the dinosaur in your divorce, you can never completely get rid of him.”

 The good news in my case is I got a new job that starts in two weeks.
 I’ve been paying her 25% of my income since my last corporate job, but it’s never quite equaled the *theoretical* job that I was supposed to land in the first few months after the decree was signed.
 And I will dutifully contact the AG’s office and they will dutifully withhold the child support payments from my take-home pay.

-A few things I didn’t know about this process.
+A few things I didn’t know about the AG’s collections process.